Smeltie/Hyperion/README.md

 ## Contributors
 I want to put out a sincere thank you to all the people that have helped and tested/measured out various items for this project.
-Thank you: Pjesek, Dinnerbone, Don, Sythe, CalliePepper and Lemming.
+Thank you: Pjesek, Dinnerbone, Don, Sythe, CalliePepper, Lemming and SuchMeme.

 ## Contact
 If you experience any problems with your Hyperion or have any questions/suggestions?